Amaksss/alx-system_engineering-devops/0x00-shell_basics/README.md

-list files in long format
+list files including hidden files starting with . in long format